 Well, that’s about all then.
 Just a few little items there on the list, right?

 If you’re feeling at all overwhelmed by the detail involved in briefing a graphic designer, no need to worry.
 I’ve got you covered.
-I’ve put all the points above into a handy Google doc template that you can copy to your Drive ready for next time you need to have a graphic put together.
-Subscribe below to copy it over to your own Google Drive.
+I’ve put all the points above into a handy Google Doc template that you can copy to your Drive ready for next time you need to have a graphic put together.
+Subscribe here to copy it over to your own Google Drive.